 Since his papacy began, he has preached with passion and with purpose that environmental pollutants can stunt growth, slow brain development, even cause death.
 He warns that ongoing acidification of soil and water toxify our bodies; that rising carbon levels harm wildlife and agricultural resources.
 We are violating the very home God gave us.

 The planet isn’t infinite.
 It has a lifespan—as we do.
-And that, Mr. President, is not fake news.
+And that is not fake news.